 Community risk reduction programs are a vital part of the community’s success.
 At West Pierce Fire & Rescue, the Prevention Division focuses on a variety of fire and injury prevention programs.
 This type of education provides families with the knowledge to make educated choices about fire and life safety risks.
-The most successful community risk reduction programs at WPFR are those taught in the schools and currently within Lakewood and University Place.
+The most successful community risk reduction programs at WPFR are those taught in Lakewood, University Place and Steilacoom schools.

 Each grade level focuses on a specific safety topic: